 This is a very listenable, toe-tapping tune.
 You can’t possibly feel anything but joy and elation when you hear “Marry Me Now” which is what makes it a great recessional tune.
 Also, the version you are hearing in this playlist is being performed by none other than my very talented friend Stephanie (whose website you are now on) …and that’s me turning the pages of her music. 🙂 View Video >

 Scotland the Brave (Recessional)

 I love bagpipes, but I’ll tell you this—they sound terrible through headphones—and I had a hard time picking out a YouTube video for this one.
 However, bagpipes do sound awesome in person.
 So, if you’re keen on having Scottish wedding music, you can’t go wrong with a recessional of “Scotland the Brave” on the pipes.

 Hope this list of music helps out for your Scottish-themed wedding!
+You might also enjoy Irish Wedding Music Ideas.
 Do you know of other Scottish songs that you brides love?
 Leave me a comment below and I will add it to the list!
 Don’t forget to share this article with other brides that love Scotland too!

 If you’re looking for live harp music for your wedding ceremony, consider hiring Stephanie!